rudolfdobias/Firefly.SimpleXls/README.md

     Exporter.CreateNew()
         .AddSheet(orders,
         settings => {
-            settings.Localizer = myLocalizer,                  // Default null; Provide an ILocalizer if you want to translate sheet data settings.UseCulture = new CultureInfo("cs-CZ")     // Default CurrentCulture; Spefific culture for converters and localization.
+            settings.UseCulture = new CultureInfo("cs-CZ")     // Default CurrentCulture; Spefific culture for converters and localization.
             }
         )